SyedMoasib000/ai-system-design-guide/17-interview-prep/01-question-bank.md

 - Set alerting on cost spikes
 - A/B test optimization changes

+**Sample Answer:**

+"I approach LLM cost optimization in layers, starting with the highest-impact changes.

+**Layer 1: Model selection** has the biggest impact, potentially 50-90% savings.
+The question is: what is the cheapest model that meets my quality bar?
+I run evaluations to find this.
+Often GPT-4o-mini or Claude Haiku handles 60-70% of queries just fine, and I only route complex queries to frontier models.

+**Layer 2: Caching** can reduce API calls by 30-80%.
+I implement two levels:
+- Exact match cache for repeated queries
+- Semantic cache for similar queries (if embedding similarity exceeds 0.95, return cached response)

+For chat applications, prompt caching from providers like Anthropic is valuable since system prompts are cached on their side.

+**Layer 3: Prompt optimization** reduces tokens 20-50%.
+I audit prompts regularly:
+- Remove redundant instructions
+- Use concise language
+- Request structured output to limit response length
+- Use few-shot examples sparingly

+**Layer 4: Batching** saves 20-40% on infrastructure.
+For async workloads, I batch requests.
+OpenAI offers 50% discount on batch API.
+For sync workloads, continuous batching in vLLM maximizes GPU utilization.

+**Layer 5: Infrastructure optimization** varies by setup.
+For self-hosted, I use quantized models (AWQ 4-bit), right-size GPU selection, and spot instances for fault-tolerant workloads.

+**I always measure:**
+- Cost per query (broken down by component)
+- Cost per successful user action
+- Token efficiency (output value per token spent)

+I set alerts for cost spikes and A/B test any optimization to ensure quality is maintained."

 ---

 ### Q26: Explain quantization techniques for LLM deployment